OXIDprojects/sales_stats/README.md

 1. Copy the content of copy_this into your OXID root directory (no files will be overwritten)
 2. Emtpy the tmp directory of your OXID installation
+3. enable the module under /Erweiterungen/module => Sales Statistik
-3. You will find the module within the OXID admin on the left under "fk Dashboard".
+3. You will find the module within the OXID admin on the left under "Sales Statistik".

 ENJOY!